mrdominguez/parallel-ssh-scp/README.md

 The latest release contains performance enhancements, specifically, optimizations to the concurrency management logic (among other code improvements).

 It is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
-See Okta documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).
 The `-via` (and `-proxy`) option can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma:

 ```
 [remote_user@]host,[bastion_user@]bastion
 ```

-NOTE: As of release 1.58.0 of the Advanced Server Access client, the `username@hostname` syntax in `sft ssh` is no longer supported due to vulnerability [CVE-2022-1030](https://trust.okta.com/security-advisories/okta-advanced-server-access-client-cve-2022-1030/); only `hostname` can be specified, otherwise the command errors out:
+NOTE: As of release 1.58.0 of the Advanced Server Access client, `sft ssh` does no longer support the `username@hostname` syntax due to vulnerability [CVE-2022-1030](https://trust.okta.com/security-advisories/okta-advanced-server-access-client-cve-2022-1030/); only `hostname` can be specified, otherwise the command errors out:

 ```
 % sft -v